 By the time his first birthday comes along, your baby will probably be able to stand up by himself and will be ready to take his first steps.
 Always remember that babies develop at different paces, if you are concerned about your baby’s physical development make sure to talk to your pediatrician about it.

 How can I help my little one learn to stand up?

 - Give him safe furniture to pull up with.
 Remember your little one will try to help himself up with anything he can reach, so make sure the furniture at home are sturdy pieces he can hang on to without it falling over.
-Prevent accidents, baby-proof your home.
+Prevent accidents and baby-proof your home.

 - Use the stairs to teach balance.
 Learning to stand up is all about confidence and balance!
 The short height of a step makes it the perfect spot to practice pulling up.
 Place your baby in a sitting position next to the step and encourage him to pull himself up by using the edge of the step.
 Make sure you are always supervising this activity.

 - Place his toys up high.
-Encourage your baby to stand up by placing some toys on the sofa; when he pulls up on the sofa, he’ll be so intrigued with the toy that he’ll remain standing there for a long time, helping him practice balancing.
+Encourage your baby to stand up by placing some toys on the sofa.
+When he pulls up on it, he’ll be so intrigued with the toy that he’ll remain standing there for a long time, helping him practice balancing.